Vega Sicilia: History

 Vega Sicilia was founded in 1864 by Eloy Lecanda y Chaves, a Spanish winemaker who was trained in the Bordeaux wine region of France.
 When he returned to his homeland of Castile, Don Eloy Lecanda brought with him several Bordeaux grape varieties.
 In the 20th century, Vega Sicilia earned a reputation as being one of the most notable wines in Spain.

-Over its history, the winery has had many notable winemakers including Mariano García who was winemaker from 1966 to 1996 before moving on to produce his own labels.
-Today, the current winemaker is Xavier Ausás.
+Over its history, the winery has had many notable winemakers including Jesús Anadón (from 1956 to 1985) and his main disciple Mariano García who was winemaker from 1968 to 1996 before moving on to produce his own labels.
+Xavier Ausás took charge of the technical and oenological direction in 1998.
+Today, the current winemaker is Gonzalo Iturriaga.